groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/getting-started/working-with-folder/_index.md

 ### Try It Yourself

+Practice safe deletion with these steps:

-1. First, make sure you have a folder you can delete in your storage
+1. **Create a test folder first** - don't delete anything important!
-2. Replace the folder path with that folder
+2. **Try deleting an empty folder** without recursive flag
-3. Run the code and verify that the deletion was successful
+3. **Add some files** and test recursive deletion
-4. Check your cloud storage dashboard to confirm the folder no longer appears
+4. **Verify the deletion** by checking your storage dashboard
-5. Try setting recursive to false when deleting a non-empty folder to see how the API handles it
+5. **Test error handling** by trying to delete a non-existent folder

+**Safety tip:** Always implement confirmation dialogs in your user interfaces for deletion operations.

 ## 4. Copy Folders within Cloud Storage

+Copying folders is perfect for creating backups, duplicating project structures, or setting up templates.

+### When You'll Use This
+- Creating project templates
+- Backing up important folder structures
+- Duplicating user workspaces
+- Setting up staging environments
+- Implementing version control for folders

+### Step-by-Step Implementation

-Let's explore how to copy folders within your cloud storage, which is useful for duplicating folder structures.
+Here's how to copy folders effectively:

-### Step-by-Step Instructions

-1. Authenticate with the GroupDocs.Viewer Cloud API
+1. **Authenticate** with your GroupDocs credentials
-2. Specify the source folder path
+2. **Identify the source folder** you want to copy
-3. Specify the destination folder path
+3. **Choose the destination path** (can be in the same or different storage)
-4. Optionally specify the source and destination storage names
+4. **Specify storage names** for both source and destination
-5. Execute the copy folder request
+5. **Execute the copy operation** with error handling
-6. Verify the folder was successfully copied
+6. **Verify the copy** by listing both source and destination

 ### cURL Example